An Investment Approach for an 'AND' World

 We are constantly analyzing the actions and intents of policymakers in both the US and abroad.
 If policymakers are clearly intent on achieving a result, while markets often doubt their resolve or their ability to achieve that result, we take them seriously.

 Don't Fight the Trend

 We try not to fight powerful trends, even if we think they may ultimately be proved wrong.
-We live by JM Keynes observation that “the crowd can remain irrational longer than you can remain solvent.”
+We live by JM Keynes observation that “markets can stay irrational longer than you can stay solvent.”

 Beware the Crowd at Extremes